python3statement/pycon-2017/proposal.md

 In the second part, we will describe several ways to approach the transition itself, complete with a discussion of the merits and demerits of each approach.
-In particular, we will focus on our new solution that avoids many of the pitfalls of earlier solutions.
+In particular, we will end with a focus on our new solution that avoids many of the pitfalls of earlier solutions.

 In the third part, we describe the work needed in order to make to implement